Mike Callaghan: Professional career

 For nine years, Callaghan was as an Assistant U.S. Attorney for the Southern District of West Virginia, serving from 1997 until 2001 as head of the criminal division.
 In 2001, Mike was appointed Secretary of the Department of Environmental Protection by then Governor Bob Wise.

 Political career

 Callaghan has served as Chairman of the West Virginia Democratic Party.
-Callaghan was honored at the 2004 Jefferson-Jackson Dinner with the Franklin D. Roosevelt award, naming him the West Virginia Democrat of the Year.
+He was honored at the 2004 Jefferson-Jackson Dinner with the Franklin D. Roosevelt award, naming him the West Virginia Democrat of the Year.